SOFTS-Cocoa prices slide amid dispute over price premium for farmers

-LONDON, Dec 2 (Reuters) - Cocoa prices on ICE fell on Wednesday as investors took to the sidelines amid a simmering dispute between industry and top producers Ivory Coast and Ghana over a premium aimed at combating farmer poverty.
+LONDON, Dec 2 (Reuters) - Cocoa prices on ICE fell on Wednesday as investors took to the sidelines as a dispute simmered between industry and top producers Ivory Coast and Ghana over a premium aimed at combating farmer poverty.

 COCOA